SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: Baselines and Tuning Details

-\paragraph{MC Dropout (MCD; Big-MCU only).} Enable dropout at inference and average over $N$ stochastic passes.
-Uncertainty: predictive entropy $H[\bar p]$ or mutual information $H[\bar p]-\overline{H[p]}$.
-We use $N\in\{5,10\}$, dropout rate as trained. \emph{MCU:} requires $N$ forward passes $\Rightarrow$ $N{\times}$ latency/energy; omitted on Small-MCU.
+MC Dropout (MCD) enables dropout at inference and averages over $N$ stochastic forward passes, with uncertainty computed as predictive entropy $H[\bar p]$ or mutual information $H[\bar p]-\overline{H[p]}$.
+We use $N\in\{5,10\}$ and the dropout rate from training.
+Because latency and energy scale roughly linearly with $N$, we restrict MCD to Big-MCU settings and omit it on Small-MCU.

-\paragraph{Deep Ensembles (DEEP; Big-MCU only).} Train $M$ independently initialized replicas ($M\in\{3,5\}$).
-Uncertainty $H[\tfrac1M\sum_m p^{(m)}]$. \emph{MCU:} $M$ passes and $M{\times}$ flash unless hosted externally; we deploy only on Big-MCU and mark \emph{OOM} elsewhere.
+Deep ensembles (DEEP) train $M$ independently initialized replicas ($M\in\{3,5\}$) and compute uncertainty as $H[\frac{1}{M}\sum_m p^{(m)}]$.
+This baseline typically yields strong uncertainty but multiplies either runtime (if evaluated on-device sequentially) or flash footprint (if multiple models are stored), so we deploy it only on Big-MCU and mark cases that exceed memory as out-of-memory.